 The most well known Ancient Greek philosophers like Socrates, Plato, and Aristotle, helped shape life in Ancient Greece and influenced western philosophy.
-Here’s our guide to the 12 most influential philosophers from Greece.
+Here’s a guide to the 12 most influential philosophers from Greece.

 Ancient Greek philosophy